China: Risk Assessment

 Exports are however expected to continue suffering the weakness of global demand.
 Nevertheless downward pressures on the yuan could improve the competitiveness.

 The credit risk of companies is increasing

 Although the level of public debt is sustainable, that of local municipalities is high (at around a third of GDP) and remains opaque.
-In order to reduce the financial costs for local government and kick-start infrastructure developments, the government has implemented a swap program that allows the conversion of short term credits into long term bonds.

 Business climate continues to suffer shortcomings